neektza/nikicajokic.me/_posts/2014-10-17-eventmachine_internals_and_the_reactor_pattern.md

 Other two methods are pretty straightforward in their purpose.
 The ```run_timers``` method only executes all code blocks from the ```@timers``` set once their time-to-execute has been reached, while the ```run_heartbeats``` runs the ```heartbeat``` method on each selectable every ```HeartbeatInterval``` seconds.
 The details of the ```heartbeat``` method are covered further down in this post.

 These few snippets cover the basic setup and operation of EventMachine, but there are a few more patterns to cover at this point so we can see a clearer picture of what EM in its totality is.
-Most importantly, we'll cover the Loopbreaker, the Heartbeat and the Threadpool.
+Most importantly, we'll cover the Loopbreaker, the Heartbeat and the threadpool.

 #### The Loopbreaker